vincentnam/docker_datalake/README.md

 ### Create an Airflow job <a name="CreateanAirflowjob"></a>
 [Return to the table of content](#Tableofcontent)
 Jobs (or tasks) are done through Operators in Airflow (https://airflow.apache.org/docs/apache-airflow/1.10.14/concepts.html#concepts-operators).
+The definition of a job or a task is done through a python script.
 To create a task that will fit in one or more pipeline, an operator has to be used which are defined in the Airflow package.
 Several operators exists and each one is used for a specific use, including :
 - BashOperator - executes a bash command